EKiefer/work-orders/docs/MotorRoom-Monthly.md

-The following tasks should be completed at least once every week.
+The following tasks should be completed at least once every month.

-!!! note
-	Some of these tasks are seasonal.

 ***

-## Winter

-+ Check gutters are not frozen.
-If they are frozen, gutter heaters may need repair.
++ Dust top of motors and cabinets (i.e. surfaces that do not require a ladder or additional equipment for access).
++ After weekly sweep, mop floors.
++ After mop, buff floors with motorized buffer.

+!!! important
+	Do not mop if the floors have not been swept.

+!!! important
+	Do not buff if the floors have not been mopped.